-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 In addition to having engaged in the same insurance business or having a subsidiary engaged in the same insurance business, the foreign legal entity must:

-- own equity of at least five times its direct participation in the insurance company; and
+- own equity of at least five times its direct participation in the insurance company upon incorporation and upon a change of ownership of the company; and

-- fulfil other requirements set by the Financial Services Authority, such as an A rating or its equivalent from an internationally acknowledged rating agency.
+- fulfil other requirements set by the OJK, such as an A rating or its equivalent from an internationally acknowledged rating agency.

-The requirements are waived for foreign legal entities owning insurance companies through transactions on the stock exchange or participation in an Indonesian legal entity that owns shares in an insurance company through the stock exchange.
+The requirements above are waived for foreign legal entities owning insurance companies through:

+- transactions on the stock exchange or direct participation in an Indonesian legal entity that owns shares in an insurance company through the stock exchange; or

+- direct participation but with less than 25% shareholding in the insurance company.

 Government Regulation 14/2018 further restricts foreign ownership of insurance companies to a maximum of 80% of the paid-up capital of the insurance companies.
-Foreign ownership is calculated cumulatively for any means of ownership (direct and indirect), including any foreign shareholding in an Indonesian legal entity that holds shares in the Indonesian insurance company.
+Foreign ownership is calculated cumulatively for any means of ownership (direct or indirect), including any foreign shareholding in an Indonesian legal entity that holds shares in the Indonesian insurance company.
 Such foreign ownership limitation does not apply for publicly listed insurance companies.

 - one life insurance company;